 To get their thoughts and perspectives on our questions…

-Q. How can PMs tackle issues such as explainability, transparency and fairness?
+Q. How can AI PMs tackle issues such as explainability, transparency, and fairness?

 All of these can sort of be grouped together, but fairness is kind of its own sort of realm.
 I don't necessarily think PMs should be the ones tackling exploitability and transparency.
 And here's why - to be honest there are tools out there, but we've come pretty far with helping to explain deeper models and neural nets, which are your traditional black box.
 There are a tonne of already inherently explainable machine learning algorithms out there, like decision trees.